 I do not grade on a curve.
 If many students get good grades, great!
-If many have mediocre grades, so be it, it will be disappointing and an incentive to do better.
+If many have mediocre grades, so be it; it will be disappointing and an incentive to do better.
 I will not try to trick you with impossible exams.
 Ideally, all can have 100 points!
 Final evaluation will be based on the following breakdown:

-Abstracts & questions 20% Presentation 20%
+Abstracts & questions 20%

+Presentation 20%

-Participation in class 20% (mere physical presence does not suffice!)
+Participation in class 20% (mere online presence does not suffice!
+We will use the

+BB discussion board extensively)

+Midterm 20%

-Midterm 20% Final exam 20%
+Final exam 20%